 Over the years, markets for tropical timber products have undergone significant changes in structure, trends and trade-flows.
 For example, imports of tropical timber products have been falling steadily in Japan while China has emerged as the largest importer, processor and exporter of tropical timber products.
 New product, technical, legality, sustainability and other environmental standards and requirements are further affecting tropical timber products in major and emerging markets.
 Most recently, the international trade in tropical timber has been severely impacted by the global economic and financial crisis.
-It is, therefore, imperative for ITTO to continue its periodic reassessment of these markets, to track developments that could have significant impacts and implications on the marketing and international trade in tropical timber products, and identify market challenges and opportunities for exporters of tropical timber products.
+It is, therefore, imperative for ITTO to continue its periodic reassessment of these markets, to track developments that could have significant impacts and implications on the marketing and international trade in tropical timber products.
 These reviews will therefore contribute to the fulfillment of ITTO objectives relating to the promotion and diversification of international trade in tropical timber and the enhancement of transparency of markets for tropical and nontropical timber products.